 Tree Genetics and Molecular Breeding (ISSN 1927-5781) is deposited in CrossRef.
 The Journal has been indexed by CABI and ProQuest as well.

 Tree Genetics and Molecular Breeding is published online by the BioPublisher, an independent publishing platform in life science based British Columbia of Canada.
 The BioPublisher applies the Creative Commons Attribution License (CCAL) to all works published in this journal.
 Under the terms of CCAL, authors retain ownership of the copyright for their article and have granted to any third party to reuse, reprint, disseminate and unlimited download, provided the original authors and source are right cited.
 No permission is required from the authors or the publishers.

-BioPublisher covers the cost by collecting article processing charges (APCs) from authors and let the research results be freely accessed by readers and collected institutes.
-The standard article processing charges collected by BioPublisher is 1200 CAD per article.
-Authors from low-income countries and areas or having financial difficulties can apply the discount for APC upon submission, and if the authors are qualified to be waived they don‘t necessarily pay the APCs.
-We do not want fees to prevent the publication of worthy work.
+BioPublisher recommends that journal operator covers the cost by collecting article processing charges (APCs) from authors and let the research results be freely accessed by readers and collected institutes.
+The standard article processing charges are recommended to be 1200 CAD per article.
+However, authors from low-income countries and areas or having financial difficulties can apply for the discount for APC upon submission.
+If the authors are qualified for the fees to be waived, they don’t necessarily pay the APC.
+We do not want fees to prevent the publication of worthy works.

 Important announcement：The Executive Board of BioPublisher approved the exemption of Article Processing Cost for 2019.
 In order to support the development of this Journal, we encourage authors to donate voluntarily to the APC of this Journal.
 We appreciate your support.